 - As the “Black Anvil Boat Club”* – 1980

 *The club changed its name to the Black Anvil Boat Club at the request of a sponsor.
 (Rusty Pelican was also a sponsor’s name for a restaurant in Newport Beach.)
-This also allowed us to tell people that the Ventura Olympic Canoe Club would not be coming to the Nationals that year which gave many of our competitive clubs a false sense of security.
+This also allowed us to tell people that the Ventura Olympic Canoe Club would not be coming to the Nationals that year which gave many of our competitor clubs a false sense of security.
 We arrived the day before the races, paid late fees and entered the Nationals at the last minute — and won the club trophy again.